mapbender/mapbender-documentation/en/elements/editing/datamanager.rst

         date_favorite date,
 	color_favorite varchar
     );

-Element Konfiguration
+Element configuration
 ---------------------

-The element can be integrated in the sidepane.
+Afterwards, the element can be embedded into the sidepane.

 .. image:: ../../../figures/data_manager_configuration.png
      :scale: 80

 YAML-Definition
 ---------------

-You can find the necessary YAML-Code of the configuration example below:
+You can find the necessary YAML code of the configuration example below:

 .. code-block:: yaml